Table of Contents:

 If the impersonation attempt has caused you any kind of financial loss or otherwise, it might be worth it to pursue the real culprit and take legal action.
 Red Points can help provide the data needed to file an official complaint in the event of legal disputes.

-Red Points is a Revenue Recovery platform that can accomplish this tiresome task with ease through smart, automated software.
+Red Points is a Revenue Recovery platform that can accomplish this tiresome task with ease through smart, automated fake Instagram account reporting and deleting.
 Red Points’ tools and teams help to ensure that businesses can recover revenue lost to scammers and impersonators on social media sites like Instagram.
 Here’s how we do it:

 Instagram is among many of the social media sites targeted by scammers.
 It’s impractical and inefficient to manually check thousands of Instagram accounts to detect bad actors.
 Instead Red Points’ automated tools allow you to set prioritization rules to validate high risk infringements first, tackling the most damaging and persistent fake Instagram accounts.